toji/toji.dev/webxr-scene-optimization/index.md

 ![Deletin' the rocks](./media/delete-rocks.png)

 I also deleted a few other items as well as I spin around the island, mostly very small meshes in out of the way places where I don't thing the player will ever notice even if they technically can see it.
-So that takes care of the obvious meshes I can get rid of without hurting the asthetic.
+So that takes care of the obvious meshes I can get rid of without hurting the aesthetic.
 Let's see how we did!

 ```
 Mesh Count:  638 -> 614